letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_Buzzer.md

 node-red-dashboard
 ```

-2. Configure PLC Communication:
+2. Configure PLC Communication:<br>

-📌 Add an mcprotocol read node to read data from the PLC.
+📌 Add an mcprotocol read node to read data from the PLC.<br>
 📌 Configure the node with your PLC’s IP address, port, and the memory address you want to read.

-3. Process PLC Data:
+3. Process PLC Data:<br>
 📌 Use function nodes to process the bit data from the PLC.

-4. Send Data to Buzzer and 7-Segment Display:
+4. Send Data to Buzzer and 7-Segment Display:<br>

-📌 Use the GPIO nodes for the buzzer (if connected via GPIO on a PC) or other nodes suitable for your buzzer’s connection method.
+📌 Use the GPIO nodes for the buzzer (if connected via GPIO on a PC) or other nodes suitable for your buzzer’s connection method.<br>
 📌 Use node-red-dashboard to display the data on a UI element like a 7-segment display.

-5. Add Debug Nodes:
+5. Add Debug Nodes:<br>
 📌 Add debug nodes to monitor the data at various stages in your flow.

-Example Node-RED Flow:
+Example Node-RED Flow:<br>
 Here’s an example flow to achieve this:

 ```